-Dr. Eric Friginal, Associate Professor, Department of Applied Linguistics
+Dr. Eric Friginal, Professor, Department of Applied Linguistics

 Dr. Eric Friginal received his PhD in applied linguistics from Northern Arizona University (NAU) in 2008.
 He specializes in applied corpus linguistics, sociolinguistics, cross-cultural communication, distance learning, discipline-specific writing, bilingual education, and the analysis of spoken professional discourse.
 Prior to joining the GSU faculty, he was a lecturer in the Literacy, Technology, and Professional Writing area of the English Department at NAU and an instructor at the NAU School of Forestry, where he taught on-campus and online courses in technical and professional writing, professional editing, and rhetoric and writing in professional communities.